JonaBenja/greta_thunberg_sentiment/README.md

 6) Run the file `polyglot_test.py` to make sure polyglot is correctly installed.
 If there are no errors, the installation was succesfull!

 ### WINDOWS
-1) Follow the instructions given in this link:
+1) Follow the instructions given in these links:
 - https://github.com/Jcharis/Natural-Language-Processing-Tutorials/blob/master/NLP_with_Polyglot/NLP%20with%20Polyglot%20.ipynb
 - https://www.alirookie.com/post/install-polyglot-on-windows